 top of page

 High DSO or Low DSO?
-Discover Days Sales Outstanding for a Healthier Cash Flow
+Discover Days Sales Outstanding for Construction

 Cash flow management is crucial for any construction business.
 As the owner, you understand the importance of maintaining your finances.
 One key financial metric is Days Sales Outstanding (DSO).
 It is the average time it takes for your company to collect payments after making a sale.
 In this blog post, we will explore DSO's true importance.
 Prepare to uncover the differences between high and low DSO, as well as their far-reaching impact on cash flow management.
 Stay tuned for our practical strategies to optimize your DSO, setting your construction business up for a thriving financial future.